samroon2/esri_rest_json_extractor_converter/README.md

 # esri_rest_json_extractor_converter
-A library that provides a simple interface to rapidly extract features from esri rest services and easily convert extracted data to common spatial data types.<br />
+A library that provides a simple interface to rapidly extract features from esri rest services and easily analyze, visualize and transform/convert extracted data to common spatial data types.
-Project allows for simple extraction, transformation, analysis and visualization of spatial data.

 # Basic Usage